XHMY/LLM-RankFusion/README.md

 ## Calibration

-After finish the `allpair` comparison, we can calibrate the cached logits in each preference query.
+After finishing the `allpair` comparison, we can calibrate the cached logits in each preference query.

 ```bash
 python calibrate.py --model_dir "outputs/run.pairwise*preference_matrix"
 ```

-## Parirwise Ranking with Sorting
+## Pairwise Ranking with Sorting

 The calibration and ICL ideally do not require `allpair` comparison.
 Because we usually need to run the pairwise ranking multiple times, caching the preference queries can save a lot of time.
-The sorted-based ranking with comparisons on the fly is possible, but it still not be implemented in this repo.
+The sorted-based ranking with comparisons on the fly is possible, but it can still not be implemented in this repo.

 ```bash
 model=meta-llama/Meta-Llama-3-8B-Instruct